Take part in LFCCM 2025

-Churches and church musicians across London are warmly invited to take part in 2024’s Festival.
+Churches and church musicians across London are warmly invited to take part in 2025’s Festival in May next year.
 It’s easy to participate – simply programme contemporary music at any one of your regular services taking place during the Festival period.
 Taking part in the Festival is a great way of expanding the breadth and variety of repertoire in your music programme, and helps foster the continuing composition of new music for the church.

 Make the LFCCM part of your Legacy